Description

 A minimally processed osteochondral allograft (Chondrofix; Zimmer) is now available.
 Chondrofix is composed of decellularized hyaline cartilage and cancellous bone; it can be used “off the shelf” with precut cylinders (7-15 mm).
 Multiple cylinders may be used to fill a larger defect in a manner similar to AOT or mosaicplasty.

 ProChondrix (AlloSource) and Cartiform (Arthrex) are wafer-thin allografts where the bony portion of the allograft is reduced.
 The discs are laser etched or porated and contain hyaline cartilage with chondrocytes, growth factors, and extracellular matrix proteins.
-ProChondrix is available in dimensions from 7 to 20 mm and is stored fresh for a maximum of 28 days.
+ProChondrix is available in dimensions from seven (7) to 20 mm and is stored fresh for a maximum of 28 days.
 Cartiform is cut to the desired size and shape and is stored frozen for a maximum of two years.
 The osteochondral discs are typically inserted after microfracture and secured in place with fibrin glue and/or sutures.